Remove Query String from Static Resources

 Query strings on external URIs (i.e. files from any other domain than your own) will not get removed due to general implications of handling external resources.

-Older Version?
 Don’t use simplified solutions!

-If you use a version of WP Rocket prior to 2.9, we strongly recommend not to remove query strings with a plugin or function that does not also encode the version into the URI.
+We strongly recommend not to remove query strings with a plugin or function that does not also encode the version into the URI.
 Unless proper cache busting can be guaranteed, query strings are imperative for your website to be displayed correctly.